-- 1. Open Device Configuration Utility. - Under Device Type, select GRANITE > VOLT 100 series. - 3.
-Carefully review the Connect Instructions text provided on the right. - 4.
-With the USB device driver installation complete, connect the supplied USB cable between the USB port on your computer and the USB port on the VOLT 100 series. - 5.
-Apply 9.6 to 32 VDC to the power terminals on the device. - 6.
-Click the browse button next to Communication Port. - 7.
-Select the port labelled VOLT 100 series. - 8.
-Click OK.

-- 9. Click Connect then OK to avoid conflicts. - 10.
+- 1. Open Device Configuration Utility. - 2.
+Under Device Type, select Granite > VOLT 100 series. - 3.
+Carefully review the Connecting with USB Instructions text provided on the right. - 4.
+Apply 9.6 to 32 VDC to the power terminals on the device. - 5.
+With the USB device driver installation complete, connect the supplied USB cable between the USB port on your computer and the USB port on the VOLT 100 series. - 6.
+Select Direct under Connection Type. - 7.
+Under Communication Port, select the port labeled VOLT 100 series. - 8.
+Click OK. - 9.
+Click Connect then OK to avoid conflicts. - 10.
 Set the Device Name (optional) and the CPI Address. - a.
 Device Name is a user-editable field to set a unique name to the VOLT 100 series.
 The default name is VOLT 100. - b.
 CPI Address specifies the address of the VOLT 100 series.
 Each GRANITE Measurement Module connected to the same data logger must have a unique address.
 By default, the VOLT 100 series uses a CPI address of 1.
 Allowable addresses are 1 through 120. - 11.
-Click Apply to save your changes.
+Click APPLY to save your changes.